How to Add Social Media Icons to an Email Signature

 Two-factor authentication is like adding a second, high-tech deadbolt to that door.
 Even if someone gets your password (the first "factor"), they can't get inside without the second "factor" - a unique, temporary code generated on a device only you possess.
 After entering your password, Instagram will prompt you for this code, effectively stopping a hacker in their tracks.

 Passwords are more vulnerable than we like to think.
-They can be cracked with powerful software, guessed through social engineering, or leaked in massive data breaches from other websites you’ve used.
-Reusing the same password across multiple sites is a massive risk.
-If one site gets breached, criminals have the key to your Instagram, your email, and everything else.
+They can be cracked with powerful software, guessed through social engineering, or leaked in massive data breaches from other websites you've used.
+Reusing the same password across multiple sites is a huge risk.
+If one site gets breached, criminals gain access to your Instagram, your email, and everything else.
 2FA is your safety net, neutralizing the threat of a stolen password almost entirely.

-Instagram gives you a few options for how you receive your second-factor code.
+Instagram offers several options for how you receive your second-factor code.
 While any of them is better than nothing, there is a clear hierarchy when it comes to security.
 Let's break down the choices so you can pick the right one for you.

 This is the gold standard for 2FA security and the method we strongly advise everyone to use.
 An authentication app, such as Google Authenticator, Authy, or Microsoft Authenticator, is a free application you install on your smartphone.
 When you link it to your Instagram account, it generates a fresh 6-digit code every 30-60 seconds.